qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

         closely as possible.
 The _LTR/_DDL and _NSY/_DDN layers have the same status, they should both work perfectly with everything.

-        Writer of this (Jos B,) will probably not do this, but if someone likes to contribute something, that should work.
+        Writer of this (Jos B,) will probably not do it, but if someone likes to contribute something, that should work.